 - i.
 Full-time and part-time employees may be advanced no more than the amount of annual leave that would be accrued in the remainder of the leave year.
 However, advanced annual leave may not be granted to any employee if there is a likelihood that the employee will retire, be separated, or resign from the Department before the date the employee will have earned the leave.
-The advancement of annual leave is not an entitlement. - ii.
-Upon separation from TSA (e.g., retirement, resignation, or removal), employees must repay the balance of any remaining advanced annual leave.
+The advancement of annual leave is not an entitlement.
+AGREED 7/20/12 - Upon separation from TSA, (e.g., retirement, resignation, or removal) employees must repay the balance of any remaining advanced annual leave.
 An employee may submit a written waiver for the unpaid balance.

-- g) Restoration of Annual Leave: - i.
-Leave requested and approved on or before November 1 is eligible for restoration. - ii.
+AGREED 7/19/12 - 7.
+Restoration of Annual Leave - i.
+Leave requested and approved on or before November 1 is eligible for restoration.
+AGREED 7/18/12 - ii.
 If scheduled and approved annual leave is forfeited, it can be restored for employee use if it meets one of the criteria set below: - 1.
-Exigencies of the public business: Annual leave that was scheduled and approved but cancelled as a result of an operational exigency is eligible for restoration.
+Exigencies of the public business-Annual leave that was scheduled and approved but cancelled as a result of an operational exigency is eligible for restoration.
 In order for a supervisor to cancel leave based on an operational exigency, he/she must show that there was no reasonable alternative to canceling the leave and that another employee could not perform the work.
-The supervisor must also advise the affected employee of the operational exigency that necessitates the cancellation of leave. - 2.
-Sickness: Absent unusual circumstances, annual leave scheduled during the last quarter of the leave year that could not be used because of an employee's illness or injury would be approved for restoration. - 3.
-Administrative Error: Annual leave forfeited because of administrative error (failure to change a leave accrual rate, incorrect service computation date, etc.) will be restored in cases where the error was made by an agency representative. - h) Requesting Restoration of Annual Leave: Employees who forfeit annual leave because of exigencies of the public business, sickness, or administrative error may request to have the leave restored following the end of the affected leave year.
+The supervisor must also advise the affected employee of operational exigency that necessitates the cancellation of leave .
+(AGREED 7/20/12) - Sickness-Absent unusual circumstances, annual leave scheduled during the last quarter of the leave year that could not be used because of an employee's illness or injury would be approved for restoration.
+AGREED 7/20/12 - 3.
+Administrative Error-Annual leave forfeited because of administrative error (failure to change a leave accrual rate, incorrect service computation date, etc.) will be restored in cases where the error was made by an agency representative AGREED 7/20/12 - Requesting Restoration of Annual Leave: Employees who forfeit annual leave because of exigencies of the public business, sickness, or administrative error may request to have the leave restored following the end of the affected leave year.
 Leave must be forfeited before a request for restoration can be submitted.
-Employees must complete TSA Form 1185 (Annual Leave Restoration Request) when requesting restoration of annual leave. - i) Using Restored Annual Leave: Restored annual leave is maintained in a separate leave account and does not change the employee's annual leave ceiling (e.g., 240 hour maximum).
-However, restored annual leave must be scheduled and used by the end of the leave year ending two (2) years after the leave year in which the leave was restored. - j) Employees whose request for restored annual leave has been approved will have the leave timely restored following the end of the leave year.
+Employees must complete TSA Form 1185 (Annual Leave Restoration Request) when requesting restoration of annual leave AGREED 7/19/12

+- 9. Using Restored Annual Leave: Restored annual leave is maintained in a separate leave account and does not change the employee's annual leave ceiling (e.g., 240 hour maximum).
+However, restored annual leave must be scheduled and used by the end of the leave year ending two (2) years after the leave year in which the leave was restored AGREED 7/19/12 - 10.
+Employees whose request for restored annual leave has been approved will have the leave timely restored following the end of the leave year.
+AGREED 7/19/12

-2. SICK LEAVE
+C. SICK LEAVE